-After a two-year process, the Knesset approved the bill "responsible decriminalization" initiated by the Minister of Public Security Gilad Erdan Second and third readings.
+After a two-year process, the Knesset passed the bill "non-incriminating responsibility" at the end of the morning, Gilad Erdan Second and third readings.

-In an overwhelming majority the MKs approved the final version of the bill and rejected all the reservations And the requirements for relief In the sections of the law as submitted by MK Ilan Gilon and MK Sharan Hakeel.
+In an overwhelming majority of 43 supporters, one MK and one abstainer approved the final version of the bill and rejected all the reservations And the requirements for relief In the clauses of the law as submitted by MK Ilan Gilon and MK Sharan Hakeel.